agnieszkaorzech/pathfinding/README.md

 Green cell shows start , whereas red cell indicate the finishing post.
 When you click "SEARCH PATH" button , you can find the shortest path.
 This is signed by yellow line.
 You can click empty field , in order to create barriers.
-Towards deleting barriers,  you should click "CLEAR BARRIER" button.
+Towards deleting barriers,  you should click "CLEAR OBSTACLES" button.

 You can also change dimension of grid, writing proper value in text field.